migcruz/leetcode/trees/README.md

 - The **left child** has a value **less than** the parent.
 - The **right child** has a value **greater than** the parent.
 - This ordering applies recursively throughout the tree.
+It means that the left and right subtrees are also BSTs.

 ## **BST Properties**